The Optimum Preventive Maintenance Schedule: 7 Steps for Efficient and Effective Preventive Maintenance Planning and Scheduling

 UpKeep allows users to track KPIs and maintenance trends with our intuitive and customizable maintenance dashboard.

-Step #4: Schedule Recurring Tasks
+#5: Schedule Recurring Tasks

 The work order will be generated automatically upon the next interval being reached, forming a preventive maintenance schedule per asset, area, or facility.

 UpKeep allows technicians and maintenance managers to log notes in work orders and tag previous work orders into the asset’s profile.
-By centralizing the maintenance history and asset logs of each item, technicians can quickly follow previous trends to resolve issues and decrease downtime.
+By centralizing the maintenance history and asset logs of each item, technicians can quickly view previous trends to resolve issues and decrease downtime.

-Consider monitoring these metrics:
+Continue monitoring these three important metrics:

-Common Preventive Maintenance Scheduling Challenges
+Be Aware of These Common Preventive Maintenance Schedule Challenges

-• Lack of communication with operations crews
+• Lack of communication between operation crews

 • Inefficient MRO inventory management